Is it safe to visit Hong Kong while the city is being rocked by mass protests?

 The Hong Kong Tourism Commission has said the city is still open to travelers.
 And key major attractions such as the Peak Tram, the Ladies' Market and the Star Ferry, which takes passengers across the Victoria Harbor to Kowloon, so far have been unaffected.

-The "vast majority of people taking part in processions do so in a peaceful and orderly manner," the commission said in a statement.
-"Processions only affect certain parts of the city for a defined period of time ... (and) are publicized well in advance," Jeanne Tam from the Tourism Commission said in a statement.
+The "vast majority of people taking part in processions do so in a peaceful and orderly manner," Jeanne Tam, from the Tourism Commission, said in a statement.
+"Processions only affect certain parts of the city for a defined period of time ... (and) are publicized well in advance," Tam added.

 At the beginning of the protest movement, at least, most marches took place on Sundays on pre-planned routes.
 While those marches took over some of the biggest highways on Hong Kong Island, they were easy to avoid and largely peaceful.

 However, as the weeks have worn on things have gotten more complicated.
-In July, masked protesters stormed Hong Kong's Legislative Council building, and late at night a few hundred, mainly in their teens and twenties and wearing protective gear, broke in and occupied it for several hours.
+In July, masked protesters stormed Hong Kong's Legislative Council building, and late at night a few hundred, people mainly in their teens and twenties wearing protective gear, broke in and occupied it for several hours.

 Some protests have targeted tourist areas, such as Tsim Tsa Tsui which is popular with travelers from mainland China, to get out their message.
-And on Sunday, protesters who marched through the city illegally said they targeted Causeway Bay, another retail hot spot, "to let the world know what's happening in Hong Kong," said a protester who did not want to be named.
+And on Sunday, protesters who marched through the city illegally targeted Causeway Bay, another retail hot spot, "to let the world know what's happening in Hong Kong," according to a protester who did not want to be named.

 Meanwhile, last Friday's demonstration at the city's airport saw thousands of protesters and some aviation staff occupy the arrivals hall for the same reason.